kiran-brahma/KSPL-Resources/src/pages/docs/Gig-Worker.md

 Despite such flexibility gig workers get modest pay, no health or retirement benefits and social security in any form.
 There is a blurred line between those who voluntarily work as contractors & those who are being taken advantage of by an employer that might classify someone as a contractor to get out of paying fair wages & benefits.

-### Current Legal Position
+## Current Legal Position

 Currently, Indian labor & employment laws recognized three main categories of employees:

-*Government employees,
+* Government employees
 * Employees in public sector undertakings (PSUs)
-* Private sector employees who may be managerial staff or workmen.
+* Private sector employees who may be managerial staff or workmen or Contractual workforce

 All these employees are ensured certain working conditions, such as  minimum wages under the Minimum Wages Act of 1948, a set of number of hours of work, compensation for termination, social security and other benefits.